 Basic networking consists of a router or switch which connects the computers on a network.
 Your ISP uses a Cable/DSL modem to transmit the signal through a router/access point to all the computers on your network.

 Routers are either wired or wireless with built-in ethernet ports.
 Most routers are usually equipped with 4 ports.
 If more than 4 computers are to be installed in a network, a switch will have to be connected between one port of the router and the computers.

 Note:If you are using dial-up and networking 2 computers, all that is required is a crossover cable provided both computers are equipped with a network card (NIC) and file sharing is enabled.

 Dial up networking is more or less obsolete unless for individuals who live in extreme remote areas.

 Wireless Cheap Computer Networking

 If you are using a dial-up connection, wireless networking is not recommended.
 Wireless Networking should only be used with a high speed internet connection such as DSL and cable.

 Using DSL or cable is dependent on their availability in your area.

 Having Wireless Networking allows you to be able to share your internet connection with other computers without having to run network cable in your house.

 It also makes moving computers around much easier.
-For example, If you have a laptop computer with a wireless network card, you can use it from any room in your house.
+Your new laptop computer will be fitted with a built-in wireless network card.
+You will never have to insert a wireless network card anymore.
+You can use it from any room in your house.
 Browse here for wireless networking devices.